LaitinenHenri/Nuclear-Game/README.md

   spawner.cs
-    -This scrip is ran when strating the game.
-This script is responsiple for spawnign all the object to the screen that are needed in the beginning.
+    -This scrip is ran when starting the game.
+This script is responsiple for spawning all the object to the screen that are needed in the beginning.
 After that this script is no more used

   uranium.cs